tcspears/gitwords/README.md

 ### Just how does this thing work?

-git includes a convenient tool called diff, which one to create a document that shows the words that were added and deleted between two commits.
+git includes a convenient tool called diff, which allows one to create a document that shows the words that were added and deleted between two commits.
 For instance, suppose that yesterday you wrote a document consisting of the following sentence:

 ```
 The quick brown fox jumped over the lazy dog.
 ```
-and committed it to a git repository.
-Today, you change the document to:
+and committed this document to a git repository.
+Today, you change the document to read:
 ```
 The slow red fox jumped over the lazy cat.
 ```
 Running git-diff on these two commits will produce a text document that looks like this:
 ```
-~ The
+The
 - quick brown
 + slow red
-~ fox jumped over the lazy
+fox jumped over the lazy
-- dog
+- dog.
-+ cat
++ cat.
 ```
+The idea behind gitwords is that we can calculate the number of new words and deleted words in a document between any two commits by counting up the number of words on the lines beginning with ‘+’ and ‘-‘, respectively.
+For instance, in the above case, the number of new words would be 3, and the number of deleted words would also be 3.

+The ‘net additions’ between two commits will then be the difference between the number of new words and deleted words.
+In the above case, net additions will be equal to zero.

+What gitwords does is sums up these three word counts for all of the commits made on each day in the git repository in order to calculate daily word counts.

 ## Usage